 How to Legally and Professionally Respond to Employee Mental Health Illnesses

-Luckily, the stigma associated with mental illnesses is decreasing as more young people enter the workforce.
+The stigma associated with mental illnesses is decreasing as more young people enter the workforce.
 It’s easier than ever to support employees struggling with mental health illnesses.
 Employers in all industries can use the following practical tips to create an environment that supports employee mental health.

 Know your legal responsibilities